-Channel Arc Manche Integrated Strategy project is a Franco-British co-operation that 2009 through 2013 brings together 13 partners in establishing an integrated marine strategy.
-On transport and intermodality the projects seeks to:
+The Channel Arc Manche Integrated Strategy project is a Franco-British co-operation project that from 2009 to 2013 brings together 13 partners in establishing an integrated marine strategy.
+Addressing transport and intermodality the projects seeks to:

-- Establishing a co-ordinated mapping tool of freight and passengers transport links and transport investment - Identifying synergies between road, rail, air, and sea investments - Promoting joined up planning and investment in hinterland connectivity
+- Establish a co-ordinated mapping tool of freight and passengers transport links and transport investment - Identify synergies between road, rail, air, and sea investments - Promote planning and investment in hinterland connectivity

 The EU supported Aux-Navalia project gathers the shipbuilding industry and auxiliary businesses in Portugal, Spain and the UK in enhancing competitiveness and innovation capacity.
-Activities involve creating networks and collaboration in the Atlantic area, joining forces in the improvement of technology uptake, financial instruments, and internationalisation.
+Activities include creating networks and collaboration in the Atlantic area, joining forces in the improvement of technology uptake, financial instruments, and internationalisation.